Xunnamius/black-flag/examples/yargs-intro/README.md

 Retreat from the xupptumblers!
 ```

 ## But Don't Walk the Plank Just yet!
-There Be More!
+There Be More

 `commands/short.js`: